Introduction

 Reunification of Germany

-The fall of the Berlin Wall ultimately led to the reunification of Germany.
-On October 3, 1990, East and West Germany officially merged to become the Federal Republic of Germany.
-This historic event brought together families, friends, and former adversaries in a peaceful transition.
+The breakdown of the Berlin Wall paved way to the uniting of the two Germany’s.
+East and West Germany officially joined on October 3, 1990, and made a new formation of the new nation called Federal Republic of Germany.
+This historic event witnessed the coming together of families, friends and ex – enemies in a nonviolent transfer of power.

 Reminder of Human Struggle